wesleycamargo/azure-docs.pt-br/articles/api-management/api-management-howto-protect-backend-with-aad.md

 Neste exemplo, o Console do Desenvolvedor é o aplicativo cliente.
 As etapas a seguir descrevem como habilitar a autorização de usuário OAuth 2.0 no Console do Desenvolvedor.

-1. Navegue até instância de Gerenciamento de API.
+1. No Portal do Microsoft Azure, navegue até a instância do Gerenciamento de API.

 2. Selecione **OAuth 2.0** > **Adicionar**.